 The feature is included Word 2003 too, so no matter what version of Word you’re using, you’ll be able to navigate through long documents faster.

-If you create a document as a .docx in 2007 or 2010 before opening it in 2003, you’ll need to make sure you have the Office Compatibility Compatibility Pack installed.
+Remember that if you create a document as a .docx in Word 2007 or later and want to open it in Word 2003, make sure you first have the Office Compatibility Pack installed.

 Adding a Bookmark or two is a great way to navigate to specific parts of large documents.
 It’s much easier than scrolling through the entire thing.